danielmccluskey/repomods-wiki/docs/develop.md

    ```

 ## II.
-Organazation and Configuration
+Organization and Configuration

 It is recomended to have a folder for all the modding projects to be placed in.